TCahnaf/PH-ASSIGNMENT10-CLIENT/README.md

 Animations and transitions across the app are enhanced using Framer Motion and React-simple-typewriter.
 Authentication enables users to manage their profile and access password-protected features securely.

 <h1 align = "left">Key Features</h1>
-1. A system that successfully authenticates a user.
+<h3>1.
+A system that successfully authenticates a user.</h3>
-2. Bill management system that allows users to pay montly utility Bills.
+<h3>2.
+Bill management system that allows users to pay montly utility Bills.</h3>
-3. Paying bills, updating bill info and deleting bill info.
+<h3>3.
+Paying bills, updating bill info and deleting bill info.</h3>

 ## 🛠 Tech Stack & Tools